Sneak Peek: Fair Play

 “Well,” she said in a voice muffled by the handkerchief, “it cannot smell so foul everywhere.
 Come, Muncey, let us disembark and await Mr. Findlay on the dock.
 The sooner we are away from the water, the sooner we will feel more at home.”

-Then, lifting her chin and squaring her shoulders, Eliza took short, shallow breaths as she stepped onto the gangplank and made her way down onto the stone dock.
+Lifting her chin and squaring her shoulders, Eliza took short, shallow breaths as she stepped onto the gangplank and made her way down onto the stone dock.
 No sooner had she touched stable ground than her legs wobbled uneasily beneath her and she stumbled sideways into a carter as he pushed his load.
 With a little cry, she stepped backward, colliding with a fishmonger.

 “Best get out of de way, Miss Eliza,” said Muncey, steering her across the dock to a corner beside the window of a small shop.
 She settled Eliza on a whiskey keg and went off to find a porter to take their trunks.

-The harbor at Bristol was a fairly new addition, having been completed less than a decade earlier.
+The harbor at Bristol was a fairly recent addition, having been completed less than a decade earlier.
 The captain had kindly informed his handful of passengers that the tidal nature of the River Avon had made it necessary to create a harbor so that ships would no longer be in danger of running aground at low tide.
 The river had been diverted and locks installed at either end of what would come to be known as the Floating Basin, providing the stable water level required to support the high level of ships’ traffic to Bristol.

 So intent was she on her inspection that she did not notice a gentleman approaching her until he addressed her directly.